-We first tried this traditional Berber specialty in a tent at the Auberge Telouet, a restaurant in that Berber outpost in the High Atlas Mountains—and later developed this recipe at home.
-It is almost identical to the roadside version.
+We first tried this traditional Berber specialty in a tent at the Auberge Telouet, a restaurant in the High Atlas Mountains of Morocco.

 - 2 tsp. ground cumin

 - 2 medium Yukon gold potatoes, peeled and quartered

 - 1 large carrot, peeled, halved crosswise, and quartered